Social Security Disability Claims in Atlanta, Georgia

 Our government has enacted certain programs, such as the Social Security Disability Insurance (SSDI) program, to provide you with relief if you become disabled and can no longer work.
 Unfortunately, the filing process can be very complicated and you may get bogged down in confusing federal bureaucracy while you try to receive your benefits.

-The Atlanta Social Security Disability lawyer at Robbins & Associates, PC can help you through the filing process to ensure that you receive the maximum allowable benefits in a timely manner.
+The Atlanta Social Security Disability lawyer at Robbins Law, PC can help you through the filing process to ensure that you receive the maximum allowable benefits in a timely manner.
 If you have already filed your application and had it denied by the Social Security Administration, our attorney can help you with your appeal.

 The SSDI and SSI Programs